Did Kona Blue Really Come to Fruition? Speculation

 "Kona Blue is much more than Kona Blue," Lacatski asserted.
 "Kona Blue was a compartment, it was also a program."

 According to Lacatski, looking solely at the documents released by DHS is a lesson in missing the forest for the trees.
 While the public focus remained on the rejected proposal, the underlying infrastructure of the research—fueled by the original findings of AAWSAP—was successfully established elsewhere.
-By shifting the lineage out of the direct line of sight of DHS and the standard bureaucratic channels, it evolved into a highly secure, compartmentalized operation.
+By shifting the lineage out of the direct line of sight of DHS and standard bureaucratic channels, it evolved into a highly secure, compartmentalized operation.
+That is our speculation.

 The Reality of "Undead" Programs